 Q. I was laid off right before open enrollment ended, and now do not have any income/insurance.
 Was I still required to sign up for insurance by the end of open enrollment?
 What if I can’t afford it?
 I am looking for a new job, but it is going to take some time.
 What happens when I do get a job and receive health benefits again?

-A: Losing your insurance because you were laid off counts as a qualifying event, so your open enrollment goes for 60 days from the date your old policy ended.
+A: Losing your employer-sponsored insurance because you were laid off counts as a qualifying event, so your open enrollment goes for 60 days from the date your old policy ended (even if you have the option to elect COBRA).
 If you want to purchase a new ACA-compliant plan, you’ll need to complete your enrollment within that time frame.

 Normally, a change in income does not count as a qualifying event.
 But for people who are in states that haven’t expanded Medicaid and are ineligible for Medicaid or premium subsidies because their income is below the poverty level, HHS made an exception to the rule.
 As of 2015, people in that situation are allowed to enroll in a subsidized exchange plan as soon as their income reaches 100 percent of the poverty level, regardless of when that happens during the year.

 If you’re unable to afford an ACA-qualified plan while you’re between jobs, you might want to consider a short-term health insurance plan.
-These temporary health insurance plans are not regulated by the ACA, so they still use underwriting, don’t cover pre-existing conditions, cap benefits, don’t have to cover preventive care, etc. But they’re better than nothing and they’re far less expensive than an ACA-qualified plan.
-Short-term plans don’t meet the individual mandate requirements, but if you qualify for a hardship exemption, you wouldn’t be required to pay a penalty for having a plan that isn’t ACA-compliant.
+These temporary health insurance plans are not regulated by the ACA, so they still use underwriting, don’t cover pre-existing conditions, impose caps on benefits, don’t have to cover preventive care, etc. But they’re better than nothing and they’re far less expensive than an ACA-qualified plan.